weakphish/sheep-lang/README.md

   print "Hello, {name}!";
 }

+let jack = :Jack // a symbol, much like Ruby, is an immutable identifier to represent unique values

 let main() = {
+  val hello = "hello"
-  print "hello" // print is a primitive statement, standard // to denote comment
+  print hello // print is a primitive statement, standard // to denote comment

   // Variables
-  name: str = "jack"; // optional type annotations print name; // this should work num = 42; // will default to int if possible print num; // this also works print "I like the number {num}"; // interpolation
+  let name: str = "jack"; // optional type annotations print name; // this should work let num = 42; // will default to int if possible print num; // this also works print "I like the number {num}"; // interpolation

   // Arithmetic
-  var result = num + 10; // 14
+  let result = num + 10; // 14

   // Loops
   for i in 1..10 {